achtnullzwei/A1TV_EPG/README.md

 ### 4. Usage
 The script accepts some command line arguments.
 The full list can be retrieved starting the tool with *-h* or *--help*

+*Depending on you setup, the path to pyhton might not be /usr/bin/python !*

 Output of this command:
 ```
 usage: a1tv_epg.py [-h] [-o Filename | -d] [-t [Time in hours]] [-u]